Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Introduction

-The canonical papers on point identification of DDC models with permanent unobserved heterogeneity are \textcite{kasahara2009nonparametric,hu2012nonparametric}.
-These papers use a short panel to identify type-specific conditional choice probabilities\footnote{The conditional choice probability (CCP) is $\Pr(a_{it}=a\mid{x_{it}=x},\beta_{i}=b)$: the probability that agent $i$ chooses action $a$ in period $t$ given their observed state variable is $x$ and their level of unobserved heterogeneity is $b$.} and the distribution of unobserved heterogeneity via the measurement error approach of \textcite{hu2008instrumental}. \textcite{kasahara2009nonparametric} restrict their attention to discrete permanent unobserved heterogeneity.
-While \textcite{hu2012nonparametric} allow for continuous permanent unobserved heterogeneity, they do not allow identification from variation in choice behaviour alone.\footnote{Specifically, in the case of permanent unobserved heterogeneity, \textcite{hu2012nonparametric} Assumption 3(ii) requires variation in the state transition by type.
-To see this, in their notation let $W_{t}=(Y_{t},M_{t})$ and $X_{t}^{*}=X^{*}$, then their equation (11) becomes $k\left(w_{t}, \bar{w}_{t}, w_{t-1}, \bar{w}_{t-1}, x^{*}\right)\equiv$
+This paper is closely related to the literature on point identification of DDC models with persistent unobserved heterogeneity \parencite{kasahara2009nonparametric,hu2012nonparametric}.
+These papers use a short panel to identify type-specific conditional choice probabilities and the distribution of unobserved heterogeneity via an eigendecomposition of the observed data.
+As mentioned earlier, these papers consider persistent unobserved heterogeneity that is either discrete \parencite{kasahara2009nonparametric} or a scalar random variable \parencite{hu2012nonparametric}.
+Relative to these papers, I allow for permanent unobserved heterogeneity that is both continuous and multivariate.
+As previously mentioned, another important difference is that I provide low-level conditions for the injectivity condition.
+On the other hand, their approach allows unobserved heterogeneity to enter the model very flexibly, restricted only by certain high-level assumptions.\footnote{However, it is worth noting that \textcite{hu2012nonparametric} do not allow for identification of permanent unobserved heterogeneity from variation in choice behavior alone.
+Specifically, \textcite{hu2012nonparametric} Assumption 3(ii) requires variation in the state transition by type.
+To see this, in their notation let $W_{t}=(Y_{t},X_{t})$ be observed and $X_{t}^{*}=X^{*}$ latent, then their equation (11) becomes